 - Make Kiss Cookies - a peanut butter cookie with a candy kiss on top - allow your child to unwrap the kisses (great fine motor activity) and put them on after baking the cookies

-- Do a lesson on Jesus Loves Me
+Enjoy sharing a lesson with your children on Jesus Loves Me.

 - Make a Heart Boy or Girl using the Heart Template.
 Click here for directions.